Nigel1992/service.libreelec.backupper/README.md

 ## 🎯 What's New in 1.1.0 (March 13, 2025)

-We're excited to announce a major update focused on improving user experience and reliability:
+We've simplified the addon to focus on core functionality and reliability:

 - **Beautiful New UI** with enhanced notifications and progress reporting
 - **Real-time File Size Display** in notifications with addon icon
 - **Improved Progress Tracking** during backup/restore operations
-- **Reliable Background Service** for scheduled backups
 - **Test Connection Feature** to verify your remote storage settings
-- **Separated Service Architecture** for better stability

-## 🚀 Key Features

-- **Flexible Storage Options**
-  - Local storage backup
-  - SMB (Windows shares)
-  - NFS support
-  - FTP/SFTP support
-  - WebDAV compatibility

-- **Smart Backup Management**
+- **Simplified Backup Options** focusing on essential items only

-  - Configurable schedules
-  - Adjustable compression
-  - Retention policies
-  - One-click restore
+## 🚀 Available Backup Items

+The addon focuses on backing up the most important parts of your LibreELEC system:

+- **Configuration Files** - System and addon configuration files
+- **Installed Add-ons** - Your installed Kodi addons
+- **Add-on User Data and Settings** - Personal settings and data for your addons
+- **Repositories** - Your addon repositories
+- **Sources** - Media source locations and settings

 ## 📋 System Requirements